7 Things You Should Be Praying About (But Probably Aren’t)

 The prayers in the Bible reflect a wide diversity of topics.
 People came before the Lord for many different reasons—not just the upcoming interview or Aunt Sally’s hip replacement.
-Here is a list of things to pray for that we don’t often think to pray about, but maybe we should!
+Here is a list of things to pray for that we don’t often think to pray for, but maybe we should!

 1. Safety from temptation

 We know that we ought to confess our sins and ask for God’s forgiveness, but how often do we think to ask God to keep us safe from temptation and sin in the first place?

 In the most familiar prayer of the Bible, Jesus instructs us to pray, “lead us not into temptation, but deliver us from the evil one” (Matthew 6:13).
 This is a prayer repeated throughout the Bible in different ways (Psalm 19:13, Luke 22:40), and probably one we should incorporate into our own prayers.

 2. Loving and understanding the Word

 Instead of simply checking off Bible-reading as just another chore, let us pray that God will fill us with love for His Word, and that He will give us wisdom abundantly to understand what He has revealed to us (James 1:5).